Why travellers prefer Blue Cross

 Whether you’re a seasoned Snowbird or someone new to travel, medications and travel plans need careful attention.
-To ensure you avoid hassles and delays at customs or for simple peace of mind, read the following tips to get the most out of your trip.
+To avoid hassles and delays at customs or simply for peace of mind, the following tips will help you get the most out of your trip.

 Illness and travel: how to travel well with prescription medications